Breword/tmux/FAQ.md

 uptime|awk '{split(substr($0, index($0, "load")), a, ":"); print a[2]}'
 ~~~~

-### How do I attach the same session to multiple clients but with a different current window, like screen -x?
+### How do I attach the same session to multiple clients but with a different
+    current window, like `screen -x`?

 One or more of the windows can be linked into multiple sessions manually with
-link-window, or a grouped session with all the windows can be created with
+`link-window`, or a grouped session with all the windows can be created with
-new-session -t.
+`new-session -t`.

 ### I don't see italics!
 Or italics and reverse are the wrong way round!

-GNU screen does not support italics and the "screen" terminal description uses
+GNU screen does not support italics and the `screen` terminal description uses
 the italics escape sequence incorrectly.

-As of tmux 2.1, if default-terminal is set to "screen" or matches "screen-*",
+As of tmux 2.1, if `default-terminal` is set to `screen` or matches `screen-*`,
 tmux will behave like screen and italics will be disabled.

 To enable italics, make sure you are using the tmux terminal description: